uidfcba/rsubramanyam1/README.md

 # Acknowledgements

-* I thank the Deloitte Foundation for their financial support in preparing this case
+* I thank the Deloitte Foundation Center for Business Analytics for their financial support in preparing this case